Anjan Chowdhury: Sports

 Chowdhury is associated with various sports councils, associations, clubs, etc. and he is honored with lifetime membership of Bangladesh Sports Press Association (BSPA).
 He was a member of the Pabna District Sports Association's executive committee and still conducts their events as a consultant.
 He has been awarded the National Sports Awards 2009 by The Ministry of Youth & Sports, Government of the People's Republic of Bangladesh.
 He is the founding chairman of Pabna Pirates FC (Football Club) and Pabna Pirates CC (Cricket Club).
 He was the former president of Pabna Press Club.
+He also served as the vice-president of the Bangladesh Football Federation (BFF).

 Film

 He won the 34th National Film Awards (Bangladesh) as Best Producer in the year 2011 by the Ministry of Culture, Government of the People's Republic of Bangladesh for the feature film "Monpura."
 He repeated his success at the 45th National Film Award for the film "Bishwoshundori" released in 2020 under his production company Sun Music and Motion Pictures Ltd. He won the Best Producer award along with awards in 7 more categories.

 In 2022, He produced mystery-drama Hawa under Sun Music and Motion Pictures Ltd. Hawa is hugely acclaimed both critically and commercially.